sigmdel/supermini_esp32c3_sketches/README.md

 ## 1. Introduction

 The Super Mini ESP32C3 boards are a small simplified versions of the original Espressif development boards for the ESP32C microcontroller.
 Unlike older Espressif microcontrollers these boards have a RISC-V core.
-It should be possible to compile each project with PlatformIO, and in the Arduino IDE and then upload them to the Super Mini.
+It should be possible to compile each project  in the Arduino IDE and in PlatformIO.

 ## 2. Arduino IDE Notes

 Arduino sketches must have an `.ino` file name extension and must be contained in a directory that has the same name as the Arduino sketch (excluding the extension).
 Consequenty the `01_pin_names` project containts a directory named `pin_names` that in turn contains the Arduino sketch `pin_names.ino`.
 That sketch is basically empty as it is a long comment only.
 This is not a problem because the Arduino IDE will import all source files found in the sketch directory.
 The actual code is in `main.cpp` which is the default name of a PlatformIO project.